 Mobile device management

-Windows 10 provides an enterprise management solution to help IT pros manage company security policies and business applications, while avoiding compromise of the users’ privacy on their personal devices.
+Windows 10 and Windows 11 provides an enterprise management solution to help IT pros manage company security policies and business applications, while avoiding compromise of the users' privacy on their personal devices.
 A built-in management component can communicate with the management server.

 - The enrollment client, which enrolls and configures the device to communicate with the enterprise management server.